jichu4n/jfbview/doc/README.md

   - CentOS 8 and Fedora 28+: `x86_64`, `aarch64` (ARMv8)

-To build from source, see [`packaging/build-package-rpm.sh`](https://github.com/jichu4n/jfbview/blob/master/packaging/build-package-rpm.sh).
+To build from source, fetch the source code along with transitive dependencies as described in the [Source code](#source-code) section below, then see
+[`packaging/build-package-rpm.sh`](https://github.com/jichu4n/jfbview/blob/master/packaging/build-package-rpm.sh).

 ### Installing from source